saeedmehrang/saeedmehrang.github.io/content/blogs/computational-drug-discovery/graph-neural-nets/index.md

 **Blog 5 (Next): Generative Models for De Novo Drug Design**

 Now that we can **predict** molecular properties with GNNs, how do we **generate** new molecules optimized for multiple objectives?
 We'll explore:
-- Variational Autoencoders (VAEs) with GNN encoders
-- Generative Adversarial Networks (GANs) for molecules
+- A short overview of Variational Autoencoders (VAEs) and Generative Adversarial Networks (GANs) for molecules
-- Diffusion models for 3D molecule generation
+- Diffusion models for 3D molecule generation and some theory
-- Reinforcement learning for optimization
 - Transformer-based generators (MolGPT, ChemFormer)

 **Blog 6: Molecular Docking**